Chilean Antarctic Territory: Chilean Antarctica in colonial times

-In March 1603, the Spanish navigator Gabriel de Castilla sailed from Valparaiso entrusted with three ships belonging to the viceroy of Peru, Luis de Velasco y Castilla.
+In March 1603, the Spanish navigator Gabriel de Castilla sailed from Valparaíso entrusted with three ships belonging to the viceroy of Peru, Luis de Velasco y Castilla.
 The goal of this expedition was to repress the incursions of Dutch privateers in the Southern Seas as far as 64 degrees south latitude.
 No documents confirming the latitude reached or land sighted have been found in the Spanish archives.
 However, a story told by the Dutch sailor Laurenz Claesz (date unknown, but probably after 1607), gives interesting details.
 Claesz said:

-[They] sailed under the Admiral don Gabriel of Castile with three ships along the coasts of Chile towards Valparaiso, and from there to the strait.
+[They] sailed under the Admiral don Gabriel of Castile with three ships along the coasts of Chile towards Valparaíso, and from there to the strait.
 In March of 1603, he reached 64 degrees and they had a lot of snow there.
 In the following April, they returned back to the coast of Chile.

+Tabula geographica Regni Chile from 1646 depicts Terra Australis Incognita to the east of Tierra del Fuego.

 In 1622, a Dutch document was published in Amsterdam stating that at 64 degrees south there was land which was "very high and mountainous, snow cover, like the country of Norway, all white, land.
-It seemed to extend to the Solomon Islands."
+It seemed to extend to the Solomon Islands".
 This could be the first recorded sighting by a European of the Antarctic Peninsula.
 Other historians attribute the first sighting of Antarctic land to the Dutch mariner Dirk Gerritsz.
 According to his account, his ship was diverted from its course by a storm after passing through the Strait of Magellan as part of a Dutch expedition to the East Indies in 1599.
 Gerritsz may have sighted the South Shetland Islands, though there are doubts about his trustworthiness.
 Other authorities place the first sighting of mainland Antarctica as late as 27 January 1820 by an expedition of the Imperial Russian Navy led by Fabian Gottlieb von Bellingshausen.

 Open ocean south of South America was reported by the Spanish navigator Francisco de Hoces in 1525 and by Sir Francis Drake in 1578.
 The existence of Drake Passage was confirmed when the Dutch navigator Willem Schouten became the first to sail around Cape Horn en route to the East Indies in 1616.
 In 1772, the British explorer Captain James Cook circumnavigated the Southern Ocean.